swarmstack/swarmstack/README.md

 ### Trickster

 By default, Grafana will query the Prometheus data source directly.
-As you add dashboards that might requiring (re)querying hundreds of metrics per refresh period, per viewer, this can lead to higher load on your Prometheus database.
+As you add dashboards that might require (re)querying hundreds of metrics per refresh period, per viewer, this can lead to higher load on your Prometheus database.
 There is an adjunct [https://github.com/swarmstack/trickster](https://github.com/swarmstack/trickster) project that can act as cache for Prometheus metrics for low-resolution dashboards or other software where caching and coalescing of metrics data may be acceptable.

 ---